All Episodes

 And honestly, folks, the reason why this stuff is so important to me, this is totally destructive.

-This is this we we now have those students that were protesting in the 60s, those malcontents, and these you name it, whatever motive, they're running the country now.
+We now have those students that were protesting in the 60s, those malcontents, you name it, whatever motive, they're running the country now.

 He feels very bad that he missed them.